Methodology and didactic principles for the toolkit

 Our methodologies and principles

-Our work at IDEEC sits at the intersection of three key methodologies in order to drive impactful learning:
+Our work at IDEEC sits at the intersection of these key methodologies in order to drive impactful learning:

 - Project-Based Learning (PBL): (also Problem based learning) A hands-on approach where students solve real-world problems, fostering critical thinking, teamwork, and autonomy.